 top of page

 Customs Bonds are required by US Customs to safeguard the financial liabilities and interests of the United States in the event of any claims if issued to the importer due to non compliance, such as late ISF Filing.
+This is the reason why US Customs requires the ISF Bond to be part of the ISF Filing when submitted so if there are any instances where CBP issues out a penalty.
+Their financial interests in recovering the monetary fees are guaranteed by the bond which is a form of insurance.

 Customs Bond Types